-A. Each member shall elect to receive annual salary in one of the following ways:

-1. Ten equal payments with the 10th payment mailed on or before the 7th District workday following the members' last working day of the school term;

-2. Eleven payments, nine of which shall be paid on the basis of 1/12th of the annual salary and due on the working day that is on or before the 15th of the month, unless the 15th of the month falls on a Monday which is a District holiday, of the months of September through May, the 10th consisting of two checks for the months of July and August, due on the last working day of the school term, and the eleventh payment mailed on or before the 7th District workday following the members' last working day of the school term.
+- A. Each member shall elect to receive annual salary in one of the following ways: - 1.
+Ten equal payments with the 10th payment released on or before the 7th District workday following the members' last working day of the school term; - 2.
+Eleven payments, nine of which shall be paid on the basis of 1/12th of the annual salary and due on the District working day that is on or before the 15th of the month, unless the 15th of the month falls on a Monday which is a District holiday, of the months of September through May, the 10th consisting of two payments for the months of July and August, due on the last working day of the school term, and the eleventh payment released on or before the 7th District workday following the members' last working day of the school term.

-- B. A member's per diem shall be the member's annual salary divided by the 182 workdays in the school term. - C. When the District implements direct deposit, members may elect to have paychecks automatically deposited in any Anchorage financial institution of their choice. - D. If there is a substantial change in the school calendar, the District will meet with AEA to discuss payment options.
+- B. A member's per diem shall be the member's annual salary divided by the 182 workdays in the school term. - C. Members will have regular pay, addenda, cash-in of personal leave, and mileage reimbursements automatically deposited in any financial institution of their choice. - D. If there is a substantial change in the school calendar, the District will meet with AEA to discuss payment options.